Yang8823/How-to-install-linux-on-windows/README.md

 ### 5. Open Ubuntu
 <p>Open ubuntu set new user and password then log in</p>
+<p>**Note: when u type in password it wont show anything but your still typing in words so dont think the input is broken</p>

 ### 6. Download gcc on ubuntu